QU-UP/ezprez/README.md

-# ezprez
+# ezprez template

-A repo to bootstrap ezprez usage
+*A repo to bootstrap ezprez usage*

 This demo assumes you are:
 1. Using GitHub